Skip to content

 Plans are scored by each app’s JS scoring function (score(plan, state, context)).
 The JS score ranges from 0.0 to 1.0.
 Plans are also simulated on an Anvil fork to capture on-chain scores.
 Both scores must exceed the app’s threshold.

-• The currently active solver is the champion.
+• The currently active solver is the champion — the relative-scoring baseline (no score of its own).

 • A new submission is a challenger.